scikit-hep/awkward/docs-sphinx/reference/ak.forms.Form.rst

 Superclass of type nodes that describe a low-level data type or "form".
-Unlike the high-level type (see :func:`ak.type`), there is an exact one-to-one relationship between each :doc:`ak.layout.Content` class (see `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`_) and each Form.
+Unlike the high-level type (see :func:`ak.type`), there is an exact one-to-one relationship between each :class:`ak.layout.Content` class (see `ak.Array.layout <_auto/ak.Array.html#ak-array-layout>`_) and each Form.

 Forms are rendered as JSON strings, the same JSON that can be used to construct